Marina Martínez-Bartolomé, Ph.D

 During my postdoctoral research position at Röttinger lab at the Institute for Research on Cancer and Aging in Nice (IRCAN) I investigated the cellular and molecular mechanisms underlying whole-body regeneration in the cnidarian sea anemone Nematostella vectensis.
 In particular, my research focused on the apoptosis-dependent mechanisms during the tissue crosstalk required to induce a regenerative response.

-Currently, I worked as a Light Microscopy Product Specialist at ZEISS Microscopy, Carl Zeiss Iberia SL.
+After that, I worked for two years as a Light Microscopy Product Specialist at ZEISS Microscopy, Carl Zeiss Iberia SL.